Workplace Sexual Harassment – AAUW : Empowering Women Since 1881

 Global diversity professionals say that, to create a workplace environment that prevents offensive language, it’s important to be aware of the differences in individuals' expressions and how these individuals tend to interact and communicate with colleagues.
-Click here to learn more about unintentional offenses and the lessons learned.

 Three laws have had a dramatic effect on the way sexual assault claims are adjudicated on America’s campuses.

 Sexual harassment includes offensive or pervasive conduct in the workplace related to a person’s sex that negatively affects a reasonable person’s employment.
 Unfortunately, sexual harassment is common in workplaces throughout the United States.
-Click here for further information.

 More-frequent training, guidelines for investigations, and consent decrees that force employers to identify and combat discrimination were among the suggestions from experts who testified at a U.S. Equal Employment Opportunity Commission (EEOC) hearing on how to prevent harassment in the workplace.